 Often Muslims do not address the issue because it highlights the negative side of indigenous cultures, which they fear will encourage attacks from Islamophobes.
 Some Muslims may perceive discussions on this topic as another “attack on Islam and Muslims”.
 While Muslim and non-Muslim academics, writers and journalists maybe unwilling to engage in debates around “sex tourism” in the Muslim world, in fear of possible backlash from certain segments of the Muslim community, which in extreme cases can be violent.
 This is in stark contrast to the western world where paid for sex is a relatively open conversation.
 In fact, it is rather simple and quick to find a london escort.

 However, regardless of the reasons for inaction, they are indefensible because the lives of women and girls are being destroyed and human rights are being violated.
 In recent years there have been a lot reports that suggest Muslim majority countries are fast becoming destinations for sex tourism for Muslim men, albeit wealthy Arab men.
+Perhaps if they stuck with live 121 phone sex things would be different.

 This type of tourism is often justified by the protagonists through nikah mut‘ah (temporary marriage contract usually practiced by the Shia), even though it is simply “buying and selling sex” similar to the Exclusive pornography streaming only at www.tubev.sex that you might have seen before.
 By employing the criteria of nikah mut‘ah, the “practice”, the “men” and “women” involved often claim Islamic validity.